 Tip #3: Don’t Be Too Color Specific

-Nature unfortunately does not care about your wedding color scheme.
-Flowers are a part of nature and when choosing your flower colors you may have to settle on shades of a color.
-Often times this becomes a great way to add depth to your current color scheme.
+Nature, unfortunately, does not care about your wedding color scheme.
+Flowers are a part of nature, and when choosing your flower colors, you may have to settle on shades of a color.
+Often this becomes a great way to add depth to your current color scheme.
 Try to be open to using colors to add depth to your color scheme rather than match it.

 How to get the most out of your DIY Wedding Flowers: